 Regional Assistant (RA) Responsibilities:

-- If so, the names of those providers and any insurance or OHP information should be entered into WebCAF.
+If so, the names of those providers and any insurance or OHP information should be entered into Child Plus.

-- If they do not have a medical or dental home, the RA should try to ascertain barriers and note these in WebCAF.
-If financial limitations are the only barrier, they should be given information about community resources, and encouraged to apply for the Oregon Health Plan- otherwise, the Teacher/FSC and CCC has primary responsibility for addressing barriers.
+If they do not have a medical or dental home, the RA should try to ascertain barriers and note these in Child Plus.
+If financial limitations are the only barrier, they should be given information about community resources, and encouraged to apply for the Oregon Health Plan- otherwise, the Teacher/FSC has primary responsibility for addressing barriers.

-- Teacher/FSC and CCC should ascertain which families do not have medical and dental homes by using WebCAF.
+Teacher/FSC should ascertain which families do not have medical and dental homes by using Child Plus.

-- For any families who do not have a medical or dental home established in 90 days, there must be documentation in WebCAF of all barriers, and a plan of action must be developed with the family.
+For any families who do not have a medical or dental home established in 90 days, there must be documentation in Child Plusof all barriers, and a plan of action must be developed with the family.
 Ideally this should be incorporated in with the Strengths and Needs Assessment.

-- If the Teacher/FSC and CCC is unable to get a family to participate in a plan to establish a medical and dental home, the Health Consultant should be contacted for support.
+If the Teacher/FSC is unable to get a family to participate in a plan to establish a medical and dental home, the Health/Safety Consultant (HSC) should be contacted for support.

-- As soon as a medical & dental home is established, the Teacher/FSC and CCC should have the parent complete the Health Appraisal form and forward that to the Health Assistant.
-They should also update WebCAF with the Medical/Dental Home information.
+As soon as a medical & dental home is established, the Teacher/FSC should have the parent complete the Health Appraisal form and forward that to the Health Assistant.
+They should also update Child Plus with the Medical/Dental Home information.

-- If the Teacher/FSC and CCC learns of medical or dental issues that require ongoing follow-up they will document this in WebCAF, and request assistance from the Health Team in developing a follow-up plan.
-(Health Assistant, Health Consultant).
+If the Teacher/FSC learns of medical or dental issues that require ongoing follow-up they will document this in Child Plus, and request assistance from the Health Team in developing a follow-up plan.
+(Health Assistant, HSC).

-- Health Assistant and HC will work together to get Health Appraisal form completed by the child’s medical provider in a timely manner.
+Health Assistant and HSC will work together to get Health Appraisal form completed by the child’s medical provider in a timely manner.

-- RA will use the dental Hygiene Exam form to document dental needs in the screening section of WebCAF.
+RA will use the dental Hygiene Exam form to document dental needs in the screening section of Child Plus.

-- Health Assistant will input information from Health Appraisal form into WebCAF and will notify HC of any that come back indicating that the child is not up to date on Well Child Care.
+Health Assistant will input information from Health Appraisal form into Child Plus and will notify HSC of any that come back indicating that the child is not up to date on Well Child Care.

-- If child’s Healthcare Provider responds that the child is not up to date on Well Child Care, the Teacher/FSC/CCC, and the family will work together to develop a plan to bring the child up to date on Well Child Care.
-The HC will document this in WebCAF.
+If child’s Healthcare Provider responds that the child is not up to date on Well Child Care, the Teacher/FSC and the family will work together to develop a plan to bring the child up to date on Well Child Care.
+The HSC will document this in Child Plus.

-- If the Health Appraisal form indicates that the child has ongoing medical issues that require follow-up, the HC will develop a follow-up plan and document this in WebCAF.
+If the Health Appraisal form indicates that the child has ongoing medical issues that require follow-up, the HSC will develop a follow-up plan and document this in Child Plus.

 This policy complies with Head Start Performance Standard 45CFR Section 1304.20.